 It also helps answer this question: how can your nonprofit protect its brand when public opinion is so often built on unverified claims and even total nonsense?

 Perkins’ 1935 Context – It’s hard to imagine now, but 100 years ago many American children worked at factory machines instead of sitting at school desks.
 There were no rules for minimum wage and maximum work hours.
 No insurance for bank deposits.
 No safety requirements for workers in mines and factories and warehouses and construction sites.
 No social security insurance.
-No disability or workers’ comp insurance.
+No disability insurance.
+No workers’ comp insurance.
 No federal regulation of the stock market.
 No medical insurance for the poor.
 In the 1930s the Executive Branch and Congress addressed these matters with a flurry of legislation.
 Back then, during the Great Depression, public opinion was shaped the same way it was shaped today:

 Operating within this public opinion maelstrom, Frances Perkins devised the Social Security Program.
 She also fostered much of today’s workplace ecology: minimum wage; child labor laws; fair labor standards; unemployment insurance; safety rules…. and much more.
 For a period was the most hated woman in America.

-My Own 1960 Context – An accomplished, austere, resolute lady in her eighties, Perkins became a lecturer at Cornell University.
+My Own 1960 Context – An accomplished, austere, resolute lady in her seventies or eighties, Perkins became a lecturer at Cornell University.
 One afternoon a few of my classmates and I spent an informal hour with Professor Perkins.
 She was not a chatty person.
 But her mood was reflective, candid and open to our questions.